 Emmi YoQua is a semi-skimmed yogurt with a higher protein content.

-The protein content is 8 % for fruit varieties and 10 % for the natural variety.
+The protein content is 8 % for fruit varieties.
 This is around two-and-a-half times higher than ordinary whole-milk yogurt, which is why Emmi YoQua keeps you feeling fuller for longer than standard yogurts.

 The fruit content is 8 to 10 % (depending on the variety) and is therefore slightly higher than average.
 A standard yogurt contains around 6 to 8 % fruit.